All Products

 Document Center

 The AnalyticDB for MySQL 3.0 output component writes data to a MySQL data source.
-When synchronizing data from other data sources to an AnalyticDB for MySQL 3.0 data source, you need to configure both the source data source information and the target data source for the AnalyticDB for MySQL 3.0 output component.
+If you sync data from other data sources to an AnalyticDB for MySQL 3.0 data source, you must configure the target data source in the AnalyticDB for MySQL 3.0 output component after configuring the source data source.
 This topic describes how to configure the AnalyticDB for MySQL 3.0 output component.

 Prerequisites